MLB Umpire C.B. Bucknor Leaves Game After Foul Ball, Faces Scrutiny for Missed Calls

 Key Facts

-- Umpire C.B.
-Bucknor made a controversial call at first base during the Milwaukee Brewers' 6-2 win over the Tampa Bay Rays.
+- Bucknor made a controversial call at first base during the Milwaukee Brewers' 6-2 win over the Tampa Bay Rays.

-- Bucknor has had multiple challenged calls overturned by the Automated Ball-Strike (ABS) system in recent games.
+- Bucknor had six of eight challenged calls overturned by the ABS system in a recent game.

-- A Brewers replay review overturned Bucknor's missed call at first base, according to ESPN.
+- A Brewers replay review overturned Bucknor's missed call at first base.

 What Happened